dojo/docs/dojo/fx.rst

 :Version: 1.0
 :Authors: Peter Higgins, Nikolai Onken, Marcus Reimann
 :Developers: Bryan Forbes, Peter Higgins, Eugene Lazutkin, Bill Keese, Adam Peller, Alex Russell, Dylan Schiemann, sjmiles

+---- /!\ '''Edit conflict - other version:''' ----
 :Available: since V1.0

+---- /!\ '''Edit conflict - your version:''' ----
+:Available: since V1.0

+---- /!\ '''End of edit conflict''' ----

 .. contents::
     :depth: 2

+---- /!\ '''Edit conflict - other version:''' ----
 Have you ever wanted to nicely fade our or faide in a block of text, slide or wipe a dom node into position, or even chain together numerous animations to provide a nide, dynamically changing page for your users?
 Well, that is exactly what the dojo.fx package is for.
 This package provides several commonly used animation effects as part of the dojox.fx package.
 These FX functions all build upon the FX support in 'dojo base <dojo/_base/fx>`_.
 There are also less commonly used FX functions available in dojox under the `dojox.fx <dojox/fx>`_ package.

 This page is a landing point for reference off to each function, their description, and examples.

+---- /!\ '''Edit conflict - your version:''' ----
+Have you ever wanted to nicely fade our or faide in a block of text, slide or wipe a dom node into position, or even chain together numerous animations to provide a nide, dynamically changing page for your users?
+Well, that is exactly what the dojo.fx package is for.
+This package provides several commonly used animation effects as part of the dojox.fx package.
+These FX functions all build upon the FX support in 'dojo base <dojo/_base/fx>`_.
+There are also less commonly used FX functions available in dojox under the `dojox.fx <dojox/fx>`_ package.

+This page is a landing point for reference off to each function, their description, and examples.

+---- /!\ '''End of edit conflict''' ----

 ========
 Features
 ========

+---- /!\ '''Edit conflict - other version:''' ----

 Dojo 'Base' *Functions avaliable without requiring in dojox.fx*
 -----------------------------------------------------------------